Skip to Content

 • Apple Crumble: Use the mixture as a base layer, then top with a quick mixture of oats, flour, sugar, and butter before baking.

-• Apple Dump Cake: Spread the filling in a baking dish, top with a simple cake mix, and drizzle with melted butter before baking.
+• Apple Dump Cake: Spread the apple pie mix in a baking dish, top with a simple cake mix, and drizzle with melted butter before baking.

-• Apple crisp recipe: Place the pie filling in a baking dish.
+• Apple crisp recipe: Place the pie mixture in a baking dish.
 Combine 1 cup brown sugar, 1 cup rolled oats, and 1 stick of melted butter.
-Sprinkle that over the top of the apple pie filling and bake until golden brown.
+Sprinkle that over the top of the apple pie and bake until golden brown.

 Spiced apple pie filling on top of ice cream in a glass bowl.